Patient's Query

 Hi doctor,

-My stomach remains upset most of the time upset.
+My stomach remains upset most of the time.
 This happens especially when I eat flat bread made of wheat flour or corn flour.
 If I eat fruits, then it is normal.
 My weight has also reduced due to this.
 I have had this problem for the past month.
-I had a liver infection before two years.
+I had a liver infection two years ago.
 I am currently not on any medication.

 Hello,